Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 17. How Have You Handled Receiving Difficult Feedback From Teachers Regarding Coaching Improvements In The Past?

-Simple answer: with an unrestricted, neutral mentality that is focused on opportunities for growth rather than personal attacks.
+Example Answer: with an unrestricted, neutral mentality that is focused on opportunities for growth rather than personal attacks.
 Inquiring about the details of the specifics of what was ineffective.

 After that, I expressed my gratitude for their feedback and working together to adjust strategies to serve their requirements within my capabilities in the future.